Noapara metro station and depot: Station

 This interchange station includes two side and an island platform with lengths of 182 meters, unlike other Kolkata Metro stations.
 It serves the localities of Noapara, Tobin Road and Bonhooghly.
 The station has 2 stories, with 6 escalators and 4 elevators.
 There are also 31 CCTV cameras for increased security.
-The Kolkata Metro owns a 147-acre depot for maintenance and storage of rakes immediate east of the station.
+The Metro Railway, Kolkata owns a 147 acre depot for maintenance and storage of rakes immediate east of the station.
 This elevated metro station for the serves both Blue Line and Yellow Line of Kolkata Metro, the latter being opened on 22 August 2025 as a part of Noapara–Jai Hind extension.